Mark Waid: Legal issues

 In September 2018 writer Richard Meyer, the creator of the YouTube channel Diversity & Comics, filed a civil lawsuit in Texas against Waid, claiming defamation and tortious interference on Waid's part.
 Meyer accused Waid of convincing Antarctic Press not to publish Meyer's graphic novel Jawbreakers.
 Waid launched a GoFundMe campaign to raise money to fight the suit, and denied having anything to do with Antarctic Press' decision, a statement verified in deposition by the publisher of Antarctic Press.
 Waid's fellow comics creators Neil Gaiman, Kurt Busiek, Dan Slott and Yanick Paquette contributed to his campaign, while artist Ethan Van Sciver began a similar campaign for Meyer which quickly surpassed Waid's in funding.
 Waid filed for the case to be dismissed.
 In December 2020, Meyer voluntarily withdrew the lawsuit and reached a confidential agreement.

 Personal life

-As of 2019, Waid lives in California.
+As of 2019, Waid lives in Los Angeles.
+He previously lived in Los Angeles from 2002-2014 before moving to Indiana to open a comic book shop; after the shop closed, he moved back to Los Angeles in 2019.